ibm-cloud-docs/app-configuration/ac-segments.md

 ## Adding user in a segment
 {: #adding-users-to-segment}

+Attributes specify the context of a request that you want to be evaluated as part of a decision.
+For more information, see [here](/docs/app-configuration?topic=app-configuration-ac-overview#ac-attribute).
 You can add user attributes in a segment by defining rules.
 You can define more than one rule.

 To define a rule, at the time of creating or editing a segment, in **Include user attributes in segment**, add the following details:

 1. Add an **Attribute name**.
+For example, the attribute may be email or part of user name.

 1. Select an operator to be used for the evaluation from the list.
    - starts with